 - Corneal Graft

-Eye Physicians of Northampton is pleased to have two ophthalmologist on staff that specialize in corneal disease, keratoconus and corneal transplants.
-Dr. Raymond Hubbe and Dr. Lauren Shatz are both board certified ophthalmologists with fellowships in corneal disease and surgery.
-To schedule a consult with one of our corneal specialists, please contact the office directly.
+Eye Physicians of Northampton is pleased to have an ophthalmologist on staff that specializes in corneal disease, keratoconus and corneal transplants.
+Dr. Lauren Shatz is a board certified ophthalmologists with fellowships in corneal disease and surgery.
+To schedule a consult with our corneal specialist, please contact the office directly.